Gioia3022/DevOps-Project-G-A/README.md

 # DevOps Project

-This project allows us to put everything we've learned since the beginning of the year to use.
+With this project, we have put into practice all our knowledge acquired in the Devops course

-# Summury
+# Summary

 - [Assignment](#1-Assignment-)
 - [Run the Application](#2-Run-the-Application-)